mc2-project/cerebro-docs/source/artifact/artifact.rst

   Run ``./artifact_eval_scripts/malicious_offline_benchmark/benchmark.sh 0`` for party 0 and similarly for the other parties to obtain the amortized number for the offline phase.
 The terminal will output the number of seconds it takes to generate a triple.
-At around 1,000,000 triples, you can get a good estimate of the amortized cost of generating offline triples which is also stated in the report.
+The script generates around 2,000,000 triples, at which point, we can get a good estimate of the amortized cost of generating offline triples which is also stated in the report.